suidouble/suidouble_metadata/examples/time_capsule/README.md

 There're [few drand chains](https://api.drand.sh/chains), this library has helpers to work with `quicknet` one, which has a hash of [52db9ba70e0cc0f6eaf7803dd07447a1f5477735fd3f661792ba94600c84e971](https://api.drand.sh/52db9ba70e0cc0f6eaf7803dd07447a1f5477735fd3f661792ba94600c84e971/info)

-*** Obvious Security Reminder: *** for real-world sensitive data, encryption should be performed off-chain, as attacker may decode your original message just from tx history.
+*** Obvious Security Reminder: *** for real-world sensitive data, encryption should be performed off-chain, and using randomness is required, as attacker may decode your original message just from tx history.
 Feel free to use this module on your local or wait for us to implement encryption in Javascript.

 ### basic usage